frittesauce/turkey/README.md

 # Info

-Turkey is going to be a simple c like programing language writen in rust!
+Turcey(pronounced Turkey) is going to be a simple c like programing language writen in rust!

 ## Stargazers over time